denisdss/Web3-Mutable-Smart-Contracts/README.md

 ## 🤝 Contributing

-Feel free to submit pull requests or open issues!
+Feel free to contribute!
+Fork the repository, implement improvements, and submit a pull request or open issues.
+Any feedback is also welcome. 🚀

 ## 📜 License